shoyer/stephanhoyer.com/_posts/2015-03-22-numba-vs-cython-how-to-choose.md

 fast scientific Python code.

-Unfortunately, sometimes you need to write your own loop in performance critical paths of your code, and unfortunately loops in Python are painfully slow.
+Unfortunately, sometimes you need to write your own loop in performance critical paths of your code, and also unfortunately loops in Python are painfully slow.
 This is where Numba and Cython come in: they both promise the ability to write the inner loop of your code in something that looks a lot like normal Python, but that runs about as fast as handwritten C.

 Numba uses LLVM to power Just-In-Time compilation of array oriented Python code.
 Using Numba is usually about as simple as adding a decorator to your